 The system is broken.
 Everyone knows that.
 But do you know that no one knows what the hell the system is?
 We may be missing the obvious, like the proverbial elephant in the room, that we’re blanking out to, as … more

-“Without systemic change, sustainable communities are not possible.”
+by Dennis R. Lieb “Without systemic change, sustainable communities are not possible.”
 This is the opening statement from a whitepaper by Ben Price, Projects Director for the Community Environmental Legal Defense Fund (CELDF).
-He is speaking here of our political system and goes on … more
+He is speaking here of our political … more

 A unique and excellent addition to the Lehigh Valley’s offerings, the Social Research Social Justice Conference began in 2003 as a collaboration between faculty and students in the Department of Media and Communication at Muhlenberg College, with the goal to … more